katiektea/100-days-of-code/log.md

 In terms of soft skills, I would like to be more productive and efficient in my work.
 Rather than spending long hours coding.
 Regardless, I am having fun!
 So it's not all that bad. :)

+### Day 5: April 19, 2020
+Learned how to use Class CSS to style multiple HTML elements.
+Because it was the weekend, I decided to play some games in code.
+So I jumped into playing this game: https://www.bt.com/codeacake/

+**Thoughts**

+I find it hard to keep up with coding on the weekends.
+Things somewhat slow down?
+So I end up not doing much code or studying.
+I'm sure that's okay right? :D sometimes we all need a little break :')

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday